In this guide you will acquire the skills needed to process and present spatial data in R. The objectives of the guide are as follows

 tm_polygons(col = "green")

-scheme using the argument palette =
+scheme using the argument values =

-.
-The argument palette =
+function.
+The argument values =

-the color ranges associated with the bins as determined by the
+defines the color ranges associated with the bins as determined by the

-style
+style =

 .